Roger Gyles

-Early life
+Background

 Gyles was educated at Newington College (1950–1954) and graduated from the University of Sydney with First Class Honours in Law in 1961.

+Gyles died in Sydney on 2 March 2025, at the age of 86.

 Legal career

 After practising as a solicitor, Gyles was admitted to the New South Wales Bar in 1964 and took silk in 1975.
 He acted as Master in Equity in 1975 and as a Judge of the Supreme Court of New South Wales in 1989.
-Between 1982 and 1984 he acted as Special Commonwealth Prosecutor into Bottom of the harbour tax avoidance, and between 1990 and 1992 he was Royal Commissioner into the Building Industry in New South Wales.
-He has been President of both the New South Wales and Australian Bar Associations.
+Between 1982 and 1984, he acted as Special Commonwealth Prosecutor into Bottom of the harbour tax avoidance, and between 1990 and 1992 he was Royal Commissioner into the Building Industry in New South Wales.
+He had been President of both the New South Wales and Australian Bar Associations.
 Gyles was a Judge of the Federal Court of Australia from 1999 to 2008 and then an Acting Judge of the Court of Appeal of the Supreme Court of New South Wales.
-He has served as an additional judge of the Supreme Court of the Australian Capital Territory, a Deputy President of the Australian Competition Tribunal, a Presidential Member of the Administrative Appeals Tribunal and an Arbitrator of the Court of Arbitration for Sport.
+He had served as an additional judge of the Supreme Court of the Australian Capital Territory, a Deputy President of the Australian Competition Tribunal, a Presidential Member of the Administrative Appeals Tribunal and an Arbitrator of the Court of Arbitration for Sport.
 In December 2014 Gyles was named the Independent National Security Legislation Monitor.